-What separates the Bahama Mamas from the Bermuda Swizzles is the quality of juice.
-Use fresh juice where possible, like squeezing lemons and limes instead of using bottled juice.
+What separates the Bahama Mamas from the Bermuda Swizzles is the quality of the juice.
+Use fresh juice where possible, like squeezing lemons and limes, instead of using bottled juice.
 You’ll be able to taste the difference, we promise.

 3 ounces dark rum

 Combine the first five ingredients in a cocktail shaker with ice.
 Shake vigorously and strain into a glass with ice.
 Garnish with cinnamon and a fresh mint sprig.